danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-29-multiplatform-image-resizing.md

 #endif
 ```

-This let's us use `ImageRepresentable` to handle both `UIImage` and `NSImage`.
-Let's use this to add ways to resize images to a certain width and height, using the resizing function we defined earlier:
+This lets us use `ImageRepresentable` to handle both `UIImage` & `NSImage`.
+Let's use it to add ways to resize images in more ways, using the resizing function we defined earlier:

 ```swift
 public extension ImageRepresentable {